Mian Shakirullah Jan: Education and Training

 Mian Shakirullah Jan graduated from Islamia College, Peshawar.
 He obtained a law degree from the Khyber Law College, Peshawar University in 1972.

 Professional career

-Mian Shakirullah Jan enrolled as advocate of Lower court in 1973 and of High Court in 1975.
-He enrolled as advocate of Supreme Court in 1980.
+Mian Shakirullah Jan enrolled as advocate of the Lower court in 1973 and of the High Court in 1975.
+He enrolled as an advocate of the Supreme Court in 1980.

 He was appointed Additional Advocate General, NWFP in July 1993.

 Justice Mian Shakirullah Jan was elevated as Additional Judge of Peshawar High Court on 13 December 1993.

-On 28 April 2000 he was appointed as Chief Justice of Peshawar High Court.
+On 28 April 2000, he was appointed as Chief Justice of Peshawar High Court.

-He was elevated to the bench of Supreme Court of Pakistan 29 July 2004.
+He was elevated to the bench of Supreme Court of Pakistan on 29 July 2004.

-He has been interim Chief Election Commissioner Of Pakistan in 2011.
+He was interim Chief Election Commissioner Of Pakistan in 2011.